Documentary+ Is the Latest Free Service to Enter the Streaming Wars

 A joint project between Tony Hsieh (the former Zappos CEO who recently passed away) and studio XTR, Documentary+ launched with a catalog of films by several high-profile directors and filmmakers, among them Werner Herzog, Terrence Malick, Kathryn Bigelow, and Spike Jonze, to name just a few.
 At launch, the service has a pretty broad selection of categories to choose from, including politics, sports, comedy, music, and true crime, among other genres, with a focus specifically on premium content.
 The service has more than 150 titles available at launch.

-A spokesperson for Discovery+ told Gizmodo all of the films are licensed, and the library will change over time as some titles leave and others arrive.
+Bryn Mooser, co-founder of Documentary+ and CEO of XTR, told Gizmodo all of the films are licensed, and the library will change over time as some titles leave and others arrive.
 The aim is for the service “to always remain feeling highly curated and personal, like the [Criterion Channel] for documentaries.”
 Sundance Film Festival officially begins this week, and the company will be looking for potential acquisitions opportunities there as well.

 The service is available on desktop, mobile devices, Apple TV, Amazon, and Roku.
 The company told Gizmodo it doesn’t currently have any plans for an ad-free version of the service as it works to grow its subscriber base.
 However, if demand is high enough, the service could be open to exploring an ad-free tier as well.